 - Open Studio happens at the end of each semester.
 We invite members of New York’s tech and startup communities into our Studio space to see what you’ve been working on.
 It’s a great opportunity to show off your work and make many new networking contacts as you enjoy the biggest social and professional event of the semester.

-- Studio Sprints are a 24-hour period each month during which there are no classes so you can focus your energy on product and business development work.
+- Maker Days are a 24-hour period each month during which there are no classes so you can focus your energy on product and business development work.

-- Student-led Scrums An important part of Studio culture is peer-to-peer engagement between the students, capitalizing on the bright and diverse population of our campus.
-Scrum is a dedicated meeting time for students to practice and develop the muscle memory of building new products, receive and give feedback and validation, and address blockers and risks, all of which ultimately leads to learning how to create great products.
+- Student-Led Scrums are central to Studio’s culture of peer-to-peer engagement, which capitalizes on the bright and diverse population of our campus.
+A scrum is a dedicated meeting time for students to: practice and develop the muscle memory of building new products, receive and give feedback and validation, and address blockers and risks — all of which ultimately lead to learning how to create great products.